pve-loong64-port/proxmox-backup/docs/storage.rst

 with an error saying the datastore was not mounted.
 The reason is that syncs not happening as scheduled should at least be noticeable.

+Setups that rely on ``unmount-on-done`` (see :ref:`syncjobs`) have no natural point to run garbage collection, since the device is detached right after the sync finishes.
+Enabling the ``gc-on-unmount`` option on the datastore makes the unmount trigger a garbage collection first and wait for it to complete before actually unmounting.
+If a garbage collection run is already in progress when the unmount fires (for example from an overlapping scheduled GC job), that run is waited on instead.

 .. _datastore_s3_backend:

 Datastores with S3 Backend